esteng/ambiguous_parsing/README.md

 ### Note about data
 In an effort to prevent the data here from being used for future pre-training, we have released in in a compressed format.
 **Please do not re-upload the data in a machine-readable format (e.g. .txt, .json, etc.).**
-We have specifically included all `.jsonl` files in the `.gitignore` so that they aren't accidentally committed to the repo.
+**Note that the additional third clause of the license prohibits this** We have specifically included all `.jsonl` files in the `.gitignore` so that they aren't accidentally committed to the repo.
 To use the data locally, you can decompress it via `scripts/uncompress.sh`.